-Pre-registration Academic Assessments
+Pre-registration Academic Assessments or Readiness

 Prior to the first term of registration at University Canada West, students may be required to undertake certain academic preparedness assessments depending on their program of study.
-Currently, UCW has two assessments that students may be required to complete.
+Currently, UCW has one assessment and one workshop that students may be required to complete.

 English: All undergraduate and graduate students attending UCW must take the English assessment test before beginning studies.
 The English assessment test measures students' abilities to write in an academic manner and is graded internally.
 All incoming students who perform below the minimum English writing standard on the test will be required to take ENGL 080 Academic Writing Fundamentals.
 Students who nominally pass the exam may be recommended to take ENGL 080.
 ENGL 080 is a non-credit course and is graded on a pass/fail basis.
-Students required to take this course must pass ENGL 080 before they can take ENGL 100 or MBAF 501.
+Students required to take this course must pass ENGL 080 before they can take ENGL 100, ENGL 105 or MBAF 501.